verySmolBrain/ontology/README.md

 ### disassemble_model

 This script takes in a CAD assembly and outputs each individual component as a separate file.
 This can be specified as either a fastener or a component which is then saved in the respective folder under `resources/models/`.
+This design decision is because we want to create a good sample of different fasteners and parts.
+Simply generating images would reduce the flexibility of being able to combine different parts or test the model with specific parts.

 For future development, it may also be nice to have functionality to create a `component.json` file which contains metadata on each component which can then be used to develop the ontoloy further.